home-assistant/developers.home-assistant/docs/lovelace_index.md

     name: TV
 ```

-Now restart Home Assistant, navigate to `<YOUR HASS URL>/experimental-ui`.
-When you make changes to `experimental-ui.yaml`, you don't have to restart Home Assistant or refresh the page.
+Now restart Home Assistant, navigate to `<YOUR HASS URL>/lovelace`.
+When you make changes to `ui-lovelace.yaml`, you don't have to restart Home Assistant or refresh the page.
 Just hit the refresh button at the top of the UI.

 ## Current limitations

 This is the very very early version aimed at gathering feedback.
 Discussion and suggestions are welcome in the [ui-schema repository](https://github.com/home-assistant/ui-schema).

+## We want your feedback
+Post feedback and feature request for the new UI this [GitHub repo](https://github.com/home-assistant/ui-schema/issues).

 ## Change log